shuyelin06/Space-Galore/README.md

 # FBLA-Game-Event
-By Aaron Ren, Nolan Meyers, and Joshua Lin
+By Aaron Ren, Davy Ling, and Joshua Lin

 ## Inspired Based On: ....